ulshv/schedule-app/README.md

 }
 ```

+Note: `date` parameter is UNIX timestamp in seconds rather than milliseconds.

 ## Testing frontend app

 After running `npm start` in frontend folder it will open up a new tab with the webapp.
 Paste `client-uuid` and click start.
 App will perform regular updates and fetch latest data from the server.
 When Schedule meets blocking status it will be visible via `Blocking: true` text in the component.